Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly lists three use cases (find ATC code, identify hierarchy, cross-reference) and explains returns (one entry per code) and behavior for combination products.
-It does not mention when NOT to use or alternatives, but the guidance is clear and helpful.
+The description lists three concrete use cases (find ATC code, identify hierarchy, cross-reference).
+It does not mention when not to use or explicitly compare to alternatives, but the use cases give clear guidance for appropriate scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.